Dog-Friendly Beaches on the Gold Coast, QLD

 Dogs are allowed off-leash from the access point opposite Muriel Henchman Park north to the seaway rock groyne.
 It’s easiest to park in the large carpark near the Seaway Kiosk.
 Theres’s a walkway starting next to the kiosk that leads to the beach, along with a convenient wash down area with hoses for after-beach clean-up.

-I also recommend stopping by the dog-friendly Kiosk afterwards, where you can choose between multiple flavours of doggie ice cream for your pup.
+I also recommend stopping by the dog-friendly kiosk afterwards, where you can choose between multiple flavours of doggie ice cream for your pup.

 Read my full guide to The Spit Dog Beach

-Marine Stadium, Southport
+Marine Stadium Foreshore, Southport

 The Spit Dog Beach is an ocean-facing beach, also popular with surfers.
 If the waves are too much for your pup and if they’d appreciate a paddle in calmer waters, it’s easy to just head to the other side of the Spit to the Marine Stadium.